autowarefoundation/autoware/planning/behavior_path_planner/autoware_behavior_path_static_obstacle_avoidance_module/README.md

 start
 partition isExecutionRequested() {
-if (Is there object that should/can be avoid immediately?) then (yes) :return true;
+if (Is there an object that should/can be avoided immediately?) then (yes) :return true;
 stop
 else (no)